sccn/EEG-BIDS/README.md

 [data2bids.m](https://www.fieldtriptoolbox.org/example/bids/) is a Fieldtrip function to export BIDS data.
 This includes EEG and maybe fMRI.
 This function can only be used from the command line.

 [EEG-BIDS](https://github.com/sccn/EEG-BIDS) (this program) is the most popular tool to export EEG data using both a graphical interface and/or command line (more than half of the BIDS datasets on OpenNeuro were exported using EEG-BIDS and it has more than 2200 installs in EEGLAB).
-A compiled stand-alone version will also be released soon.
+A compiled, stand-alone version of EEG-BIDS with a graphic interface wizard is also available when you download the compiled version of EEGLAB.

 # Standalone version